cloudnative-pg/cloudnative-pg/docs/src/backup.md

     name: pg-backup
 ```

-The above example will schedule a backup every day at midnight.
+The above example will schedule a backup every day at midnight because the schedule
+specifies zero for the second, minute, and hour, while specifying wildcard, meaning all,
+for day of the month, month, and day of the week.

+In Kubernetes CronJobs, the equivalent expression is `0 0 * * *` because seconds
+are not included.

 !!!
 Hint
     Backup frequency might impact your recovery time object (RTO) after a